 - Earthlings make lots of messes and therefore require lots of cleaning products and other chemicals in their homes.
 Plus they also like cats (I know!!
 CATS!!) which means the dreaded cat box, which can carry toxoplasmosis.
 Therefore, a dog’s earthling must be vigilant.
 Keep the litterbox somewhere the dog cannot access.
 Keep all chemical-bearing products and other items toxic or dangerous to dogs out of reach and behind child safety locks because dogs are smart and can learn to open doors, cabinets, trash, purses, etc., easily.
 Many earthlings have lost their beloved dogs this way.
 Did you know that pets can suffocate while playing in a chip, treat, or dog food bag?
 There is so much that an earthling needs to know in order to protect a dog.
 It’s a good thing earthlings have such huge brain capacity!

 - Most earthlings don’t like worms, and even though some dogs might try to eat some kinds, they probably still don’t want them living in their hearts, especially since that would be a death sentence.
-That is why earthlings must give their dogs Heartgard every single month, to keep heartworms from taking hold of their dogs.
+That is why earthlings must give their dogs Heartgard or other heartworm protection every single month, to keep heartworms from taking hold of their dogs.
 If some earthling declares that heartworm is rare in your area, ask that earthling how much they will pay you in losses if your dog gets heartworm.
-Not worth the risk.
 (PS: Maybe heartworm is rare because smart earthlings keep their dogs on Heartworm prevention!)

 - Okay earthlings, the number 10 seems to be a BIG deal on this planet, so hopefully this will be an easy one to remember: 10 as in the PERFECT 10, as in the perfect kind of training, the kind that your dog wants, needs, and loves: POSITIVE REINFORCEMENT ONLY!
-Also known as force free/pain free/fear free training (but never ever called “balanced” training, which is code for uses aversive methods), you teach your dog by paying with treats and praise only.
+Also known as R+, aka force free/pain free/fear free training (but never ever called “balanced” training, which is code for aalso uses aversive methods), you teach your dog by reinforcement, also known as ‘paying’ e.g. with treats for the behavior you want only.
 Look, earthling, when your bossling wants you to do something, does she drag you to your desk and then if you don’t do it, spank you, push you down, pop your belt, or alpha roll you?
 No, she pays you to do what she wants you do to.
 And do you only get paid for it the first few times?
-The first 20 times?
 Nope, you get paid regularly.
 Very few earthlings would work for someone else if they were not paid to do so.
 If an earthling stops getting paid, he finds another job.
-Guess what?
 Dogs are not too much different in that regard.
-Positive reinforcement training not only motivates a dog without scaring or hurting the dog, but helps build trust between dog and earthling, and science has now proven it is the proper way to train.
+Positive reinforcement training not only motivates a dog without intimidating or hurting the dog, but helps build trust between dog and earthling, and science has now shown that it is the proper way to train.

 - For many earthlings, 12 is a sacred number, and here I present the most sacred of all topics to most earthlings: childlings.
 I’ll keep it short, like they are.
 Your childlings also have brains like you and must be taught to behave responsibly and kindly if you, earthling, expect to be a proper dog guardian of a happy, long-living dog.
 Childlings cannot be expected to handle dogs as adultlings do, so they must be supervised with dogs at all times.
 No chasing, poking, pulling, dragging, riding, hitting, or yelling, squirting, or throwing things at the dog, childlings!
 No taking dog toys or food away either.
 The adultling supervises the childling to ensure no antics occur with the dog, thus protecting both dog and childling.
 If a terrible mishap occurs between dog and childling, what happens next?
 Terrible things happen next, that’s what.
 But if something has happened between dog and childling, the starter question should be: Where was the adultling?
 Earthlings, your beloved dogs, whom you have wanted and loved, are still dogs, and will always be dogs.
 They communicate in Dog—via whines and jumps and stares and yips and growls and barks and snarls and nips and yes sometimes even bites.
 These are their only modes of communication.
 If you do not want them to use their natural modes of communication, you must keep them out of situations where they have something that they, quite naturally and usually innocently, understand no other alternative but to say.
 Do not blame the dog, earthling, if a mishap occurs.
 Do not say “The childling is dog-savvy”—which is unlikely, scientifically speaking, from a brain chemistry perspective.
 Do not say “The dog is aggressive,” which is an earthling construct lacking crucial context.
 You are your dog’s only advocate; you are all the dog has; you must be willing and able to remain so.** Or you must not get a dog at all.
 You could maybe get a hamster?